MSc in Midwifery: Career Path

 • Funding and resource constraints: Midwives may face challenges related to funding and resources, especially if they are working in low-income or underserved areas.

-Why Choose MSc in Midwifery Program?
+Why Choose the MSc in Midwifery Program?

 There are several reasons why someone might choose to pursue an MSc in Midwifery program: